Participating in Galas

 Here, you'll find everything you need to know about participating and attending swim galas!

 We have 3 squads.
 'Evolution' for new club swimmers.
 These swimmers will be invited to Imps and Fun Gala including our Club Champs which everyone must attend.
-'Development' is the next squad up and these swimmers should consider swimming more than one weekly session.
+'Development' is the next squad up and these swimmers will be swimming more than one weekly session.
 The top squad is County Development for swimmers reaching for County and Regional times.

 There are two kinds of galas: